cloudmesh-community/book/chapters/msg/graphql.md

 http://localhost:8000/graphql/
 ```

-Result obtained from running this command:
+The result obtained from running this command is:

 ```json
 {"data":{"repositories":[